 In 2021, the Network Council, the group of network partners that serve as the governance body for Jackson's collective impact network, identified the need to engage a contractor to guide the network through an in-depth of assessment of network mindsets, policies, practices, and power dynamics that are contributing to inequitable outcomes.
 The Council prioritized resources to support this critical work, and an advisory team was formed to develop and implement a process to identify a DEIRJ Consultant to serve as a guide to the network and the network staff team.
 The DEIRJ Advisory Team designed a fully-inclusive process that resulted in the selection of Dr. Shelley Jones-Holt with Leadership Legacy Consulting, LLC.

-Dr. Jones-Holt will be working with the network to support learning, build common language, and guide the Council, Advisory Team, and network staff team through an action planning process that results in an equity action plan designed to address identified issues and produce results.
+Dr. Jones-Holt will be working with the network in 2022 and 2023 to support learning, build common language, and guide the Council, Advisory Team, and network staff team through an action planning process that results in an equity action plan designed to address identified issues and produce results.
 These activities kicked off in May of 2022 and will continue throughout the next year.
 A brief outline of key activities and timelines is included below.

 Want to learn more about the DEI and Racial Justice focused work that is happening?
 Contact Sheri Butters, Network Manager, for more information.

 The Network Council is working in close partnership with Dr. Shelley Jones-Holt to focus on learning and application of concepts and frameworks that help to embed equity throughout the network's governance structure.
 Topics include: The Water of Systems Change, Racial Equity Detours, Jackson Racial History, Governance Overview, Action Planning with a Systemic Lens, and the Role of Governance Teams.